mle86/csv-parser/README.md

 or double apostrophes (**"**).
 This quoting character
-will be removed from the output. fields need not be quoted, except for multiple-line values
+will be removed from the output.
+Fields need not be quoted,
+except for multiple-line values
 (see option **-b**).
 If the quoting character